pagkly/Zed/Investopedia3/SEC Form S-1.md

 SEC Form S-1
 ## What is SEC Form S-1?

-SEC Form S-1 is the initial registration form for new securities required by the [SEC](https://www.investopedia.com/terms/s/sec.asp) for public companies that are based in the U.S. Any security that meets the criteria must have an S-1 filing before shares can be listed on a national exchange, such as the New York Stock Exchange.
-Companies usually file SEC Form S-1 in anticipation of their [initial public offering (IPO)](https://www.investopedia.com/terms/i/ipo.asp).
-Form S-1 requires companies to provide information on the planned use of capital proceeds, detail the current business model and competition and provide a brief prospectus of the planned security itself, offering price methodology and any dilution that will occur to other [listed securities](https://www.investopedia.com/terms/l/listedsecurity.asp).
+SEC Form S-1 is the initial registration form for new securities required by the [[SEC]](https://www.investopedia.com/terms/s/sec.asp) for public companies that are based in the U.S. Any security that meets the criteria must have an S-1 filing before shares can be listed on a national exchange, such as the New York Stock Exchange.
+Companies usually file SEC Form S-1 in anticipation of their [[initial public offering (IPO)]](https://www.investopedia.com/terms/i/ipo.asp).
+Form S-1 requires companies to provide information on the planned use of capital proceeds, detail the current business model and competition and provide a brief prospectus of the planned security itself, offering price methodology and any dilution that will occur to other [[listed securities]](https://www.investopedia.com/terms/l/listedsecurity.asp).

-SEC Form S-1 is also known as the registration statement under the [Securities Act of 1933](https://www.investopedia.com/terms/s/securitiesact1933.asp).
+SEC Form S-1 is also known as the registration statement under the [[Securities Act of 1933]](https://www.investopedia.com/terms/s/securitiesact1933.asp).
 Additionally, the SEC requires the disclosure of any material business dealings between the company and its directors and outside counsel.
-Investors can view S-1 filings online to perform [due diligence](https://www.investopedia.com/terms/d/duediligence.asp) on new offerings prior to their issue.
+Investors can view S-1 filings online to perform [[due diligence]](https://www.investopedia.com/terms/d/duediligence.asp) on new offerings prior to their issue.

-Foreign issuers of securities in the U.S. do not use SEC Form S-1 but instead must submit an [SEC Form F-1](https://www.investopedia.com/terms/s/sec-form-f-1.asp).
+Foreign issuers of securities in the U.S. do not use SEC Form S-1 but instead must submit an [[SEC Form F-1]](https://www.investopedia.com/terms/s/sec-form-f-1.asp).

 ### Key Takeaways